Alberta's bad economic ideas make their mark on the B.C. Liberals' election campaign

 There's precious little evidence that sales taxes do anything to hold back economic recovery, Stanford adds.
 "A lack of income, employment, and confidence is the problem."

-"Lower sales taxes will not spur Covid-fearing Canadians to suddenly rush to the malls," he explains.
+"Lower sales taxes will not spur COVID-fearing Canadians to suddenly rush to the malls," he explains.
 "It would be much more effective to boost employment, incomes, and confidence through direct spending programs."

 "It is interesting to compare retail sales in B.C. to Alberta," Stanford continued.
 "B.C.'s monthly sales growth was almost twice Alberta's in July.
 Year/year sales growth to July was 3.5 times better than Alberta's."

-Just like Alberta Premier Jason Kenney, as premier Wilkinson would be quick to return to his past claims deficits are unsustainable, a line favoured by right-wing politicians everywhere, the minute citizens started to demand priorities that focus on anything except tax cuts for rich folks.
+Just like Alberta Premier Jason Kenney, as premier, Wilkinson would be quick to return to his past claims deficits are unsustainable, a line favoured by right-wing politicians everywhere, the minute citizens started to demand priorities that focus on anything except tax cuts for rich folks.

 I'm coming home to Alberta tomorrow, and I'd promised myself I'd write no more British Columbia columns.
 But under the circumstances, how could I resist?